East Brunswick High School: Curriculum and grading

 In addition to regular, honors, and Advanced Placement classes, the curriculum includes numerous electives in humanities, business, visual arts, music, drama, family and consumer science, and technology education.
 Two Cooperative Education programs are available, as well as a shared time program at the East Brunswick campus of the Middlesex County Vocational and Technical High Schools.
-Students are encouraged to elect courses outside their major interests.
-Students may receive credit for private music lessons.

-The school district had all its staff input their students' grades into a computer program called InteGrade Pro.
-Starting with the 2009–10 school year, InteGrade was replaced with a system known as Genesis, which provides a unified, wholly online attendance and grading system.
-Genesis also features auto-updating grades, a huge improvement over the previous online component to the InteGrade system, ParentConnect, which only updated once daily.
-If a teacher finds the need to, progress reports will be mailed to students' homes at a designated date near the middle of a quarter.
-At the end of a quarter, the grades are exported by teachers to administration, where they are formally presented to the parents/guardians of students through a formal report card.

 The Board of Education changed the grading system to a "quality point" type of system where grades are equal to a number (GPA) and the GPA from the four quarters plus midterms (and/or finals) are averaged as well.
 Grade Point Average calculations are weighted three different ways: Standard scale, Honors Scale and AP scale.
 The Honors Scale transposes GPA values to their respective letter grades by a factor of 1.15, while the AP scale transposes by a factor of 1.25.